MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 ![plot of chunk unnamed-chunk-10](/img/fst_compression/img/fig-unnamed-chunk-10-1.png)

+# The case for high compression levels

-When you have a use case where you need to compress once but decompress often (as in reading a compressed file multiple times), it's useful to spend the CPU resources on compressing at a higher setting.
-It will give you higher decompression speeds and a smaller compressed vector!
+In many setups you need to compress your data once but decompress it often.
+Fo example, you compressed and stored a file that will need to be read many times in the future.
+In that case it's very useful to spend the CPU resources on compressing at a higher setting.
+It will give you higher decompression speeds during reads and the compressed data will occupy less space!